-Naloxone (Narcan®) is an emergency overdose reversal medication.
-When used properly, it can instantly revive someone who is experiencing an overdose until medical help arrives.
+Naloxone (Narcan®) is an emergency medication to use to reverse an opioid overdose.
+Anyone can save a life during an opioid overdose with naloxone.
+Giving someone naloxone won’t hurt them, so don’t hesitate to use it in an emergency.
+When used properly, it can instantly revive people of any age who are experiencing an overdose until medical help arrives.

-Opioids are prescription drugs, such as Percocet and OxyContin.
+Opioids are prescription drugs, such as hydrocodone (Vicodin®), oxycodone (OxyContin®), oxycodone/acetaminophen (Percocet®), fentanyl, and morphine.
 They are also illegal drugs such as heroin.
-Opioids are very dangerous when misused.

 How to avoid opioid overdose

-Never mix pain medicines with alcohol, sleeping pills, or any illegal substances
+- Never mix pain medicines with alcohol, sleeping pills or any illegal substance.

 - Teach your family and friends how to respond to an overdose.

 - Dispose of unused medicines safely (This video can help you learn how to do this).

 Learn more about naloxone from the National Institute on Drug Abuse.